The Competitive Pet Medication Market

 Veterinary prescriptions and over-the-counter medications are often marked up significantly to drive revenue for the practice.
 The proliferation of non-veterinary retailers has driven down the prices of certain readily accessible prescription and OTC products.
 The markups on certain pet medications, particularly flea and tick control products and heartworm preventatives, have been reduced at most veterinary practices to compensate for the lower rates available at retail stores.
 Flea and tick products are only marked up at a rate of 78.2 percent, while heartworm preventatives are marked up 82.9 percent; many veterinary products can be marked up 100 percent or more from manufacturer prices.

-Potential Increase in Cost of Other Veterinary Services to Compensate
+Potential Increase in Cost of Other Veterinary Services

 Veterinary medication markups help offset the costs of comprehensive clinical care and diagnosis.
 If this income is reduced, vets may have to increase prices for exams and other services to meet their overhead costs of staying in business.
 Some less ethical practitioners might be tempted to run additional tests and perform additional procedures to increase revenues.